mdsage1/nf-synapse-challenge/README.md

 In order to use this workflow, you must already have completed the following steps:

 1. Created a Synapse project shared with challenge participants.
+1. Granted the DPE team `Administrator` privileges to said project.
 1. Created an evaluation queue within the Synapse project.
+1. Granted the DPE team `Administrator` privileges to said evaluation queue.
 1. One or more Docker images have already been submitted to your evaluation queue.
 1. Created a submission view that includes the `id` and `status` columns.
 1. Added the input data for evaluating submissions to a folder within your Synapse project.
 1. Added the groundtruth file to your Synapse project.
+1. Granted DPE team at least `Download` privileges to the input and groundtruth data.
 1. Created a repository, based off [this template repository](https://github.com/Sage-Bionetworks-Challenges/orca-evaluation-templates), that houses the validation and scoring scripts to be used for evaluation.
 1. Published said repository to the GitHub Container Registry (GHCR) and ensured it is visible to the public.
+1. Fork this repository, as you will need to make a pull request contributing a config profile into the `nextflow.config` file later.

 If you are new to containerization and/or the GHCR, [see here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) for how to create and publish your own container on the GHCR.